How to Start a Pest Control Business

 If you’re unsure on which structure to use, check out our quiz ‘What Business Structure Is Right For You?‘.
-Next, you will need to apply for an Australian Business Number (ABN), which you can register for here.
+Next, you will need to apply for an Australian Business Number (ABN).

 If you choose to proceed with a company structure, you will need to register your company.
 There are benefits of operating as a company structure in the pest control industry.
 This is because it creates a seperate legal entity which means you are not personally liable for any debts.
 As always, it is best to do your research and obtain expert advise before proceeding.

 3. Get Insured

 Insurance is important.
 What if you accidentally spill hazardous chemicals?
 Or if you damage your clients property?
 This is where insurance is vital in ensuring you aren’t out of pocket.
 Generally speaking, you will need Personal Indemnity and Public Liability Insurance.
 Depending on whether you decide to hire employees, you may also need Worker’s Compensation Insurance.

 You may also choose to apply to become a member of various organisations such as the Australian Environmental Pest Managers Association (AEPMA).
 Therefore, this is beneficial as it provides your clients with confidence that your business is backed by a credible and professional authority.

 Now it’s time to get equipped.
 This can involve a large initial investment in equipment for daily operations.
 Some equipment you should consider includes:

 - Vehicles such as a ute, van or truck to transport equipment